-driving through Thika and Muranga, arrive at Castle Forest Lodge around 0900hrs check-in, later do birding in the lodge’s compound until lunch.
-After lunch we shall continue further, walking deep in the forest birding looking for the more bird species and forest specialists, we will rely more on sound because some species are quite shy and skulking, if time allows the walk can go up to 3000 meters above sea level
+The 3-day of forest birding starts early from Nairobi at 6 am in the morning, driving through Thika and Muranga, arriving at Castle Forest Lodge (Mount Kenya) around 0900hrs check-in, and later birding in the lodge’s compound until lunch.
+After lunch we shall continue further, walking deep in the forest birding and looking for more bird species and forest specialists,

 We shall exit through Mutubio Gate, driving down to Ndunyu Njeru town, to Kinangop Plateau, in search of another endemic Sharpe’s Longclaw, Long-tailed Widowbird, Jackson’s Widowbird, African Snipe, Lesser Jacana, and many more.

 On the first and second days walking on foot will be involved, so having comfy walking shoes with a firm grip is recommended

 In the months of February and March, there are Deer (Horse) Flies in the forest that have a nasty bite (carry enough insect repellent).
 In the forest, some days are chilly It’s advisable you carry a warm fleece temperature may drop to 7 degrees just after sunset, so carry a raincoat, as sudden downpours may be encountered.

 In Aberdare National Park wildlife will be encountered, such as Elephants, Cape Buffalos, Hyena, Leopard, Giant Forest Hog, Tree Hyrax, Serval Cat, African Wild Cat, and the endangered Bongo Antelope